thoughtbot/paperclip/README.md

 Security Validations
 ====================

+Thanks to a report from [Egor Homakov](http://homakov.blogspot.com/) we have taken steps to prevent people from spoofing Content-Types and getting data you weren't expecting onto your server.

 NOTE: Starting at version 4.0.0, all attachments are *required* to include a content_type validation, a file_name validation, or to explicitly state that they're not going to have either. *Paperclip will raise an error* if you do not